DaveStutler/G9/README.md

 The way our dataframe reads is that at a specific stopping power and position (under either a circular or linear collision), it gives the number of all decayed particles detected.
 As such, since our classification problem appears to be simple, with our second model we wanted to explore answering the question of how we could predict the number of decayed particles in different scenarios depending on stopping power, position, and collision type (linear or circular).

-To split our X and y training, testing, and validation sets, our X uses the linear, circular, stopping power, and position features while our y is the different decayed particles.
+To split our X and y training, testing, and validation sets, our X uses the linear, circular, stopping power, and position features while our y is the count of the 13 different decayed particles [mentioned here in our abstract](#abstract).

 As our results show, our linear regression model was able to reach its best model after epoch 2 and our testing MSE came out to be around 0.006, which indicates to us that our model did pretty well with its predictions.